SurajVishwakarma333/Map-using-EmptyActivity/README.md

 # Map-using-Empty-Activity-
 Android application which shows my specified Location.
-In this i used Empty Activity.
+For creating project i used Empty Activity.

 STEPS TO CREATE MAP IN EMPTY ACTIVITY :-